malva-ot/nomo/README.md

 Encode each **map** value as follows:

-  1. Recursively encode the value of each key-value pair per the rules in this [section 6.4](#64-encode-structures).
+  1. Recursively encode the value of each key-value pair per the rules in this [section 6.3.5](#635-encode-structures).
   2. For each key-value pair, concatenate the pair into a single string consisting of the key, followed by the equal sign (`=`, `U+003D`), followed by the encoded value
-  3. Concatenate the encoded key-value pairs in the order already set in step 1 of encoding, separating each pair of encoded key-value pairs with a single single comma (`,`, `U+002C`).
+  3. Concatenate the encoded key-value pairs in the order already set in step 1 of encoding, separating each pair of encoded key-value pairs with a single comma (`,`, `U+002C`).
-  4. Enclose the concatenated key-value pairs with a matching pair of curly braces (`{`, `U+007B` and `}`, `U+007D`) unless the map is the top-level value of a set or element key.
+  4. Enclose the concatenated key-value pairs with a matching pair of curly braces (`{`, `U+007B` and `}`, `U+007D`) unless the map has at least one key-value pair and is the top-level value of a set or element key.

 ##### 6.3.5.4 Nulls